callumjones/callumjones.github.io/README.md

 - Deeds Not Words: Inflation in the United States, Japan and Chile (with Mariano Kulish and Juan Pablo Nicolini)

 - [Nonlinear Inflation Dynamics in Menu Cost Economies](./files/bbjm_v6.pdf)  (with Andres Blanco, Corina Boar and Virgiliu Midrigan)
+*Journal of Political Economy*, Revise and Resubmit

 - [Nonlinear Dynamics in Menu Cost Economies?
 Evidence from U.S. Data](./files/bbjm_short.pdf) (with Andres Blanco, Corina Boar and Virgiliu Midrigan)